F5Networks/f5-telemetry-streaming/docs/setting-up-consumer.rst

  - proxy: Proxy server configuration

 Additional examples for HTTP consumers:
- - DataDog with proxy settings in TS 1.31 and later, see :ref:`proxy`.
+ - DataDog with proxy settings in BIG-IPTS 1.31 and later, see :ref:`proxy`.

 Additions to the DataDog consumer
 `````````````````````````````````
 The following items have been added to the DataDog consumer since it was introduced.

+Beginning with BIG-IP TS version 1.32, events with metrics will be also sent to the DataDog logging endpoints.
+The DataDog metrics endpoints will continue to receive metrics as before.

 .. list-table::
       :widths: 25 25 200
       :header-rows: 1

-      * - TS Version
+      * - BIG-IP TS Version
         - Property
         - Description